stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

    The examples in this document are both valid `Markdown`_ and `reStructuredText`_. reStructuredText is a bit harder to use, but is more powerful.
-   I recommend that you check them both out, and decide which you want to use going forward.
+Check them both out.

 .. _reStructuredText: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html
 .. _Markdown: http://daringfireball.net/projects/markdown/

-Version controlled plain text
+Version-controlled plain text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As programmers we live in a world of plain text.
+Programmers live in a world of plain text.
-Our documentation tooling should be no exception.
+Their documentation tooling and workflows should function similarly.
-We want tools that turn plain text into pretty HTML.
+Tools should turn plain text into pretty HTML and track changes to files.
-We also have some of the best tooling available for tracking changes to files.
-Why would we forgo using those tools when writing documentation?
-This workflow is powerful, and familiar to developers.

 Basic example
 ~~~~~~~~~~~~~